awesome/tcs-handles-aggregator/Readme.md

 	        [9] "Poll : Which level of a runner you will classify yourself in?\n\n- Beginners Level\n\n- Intermediate Level\n\n- Professional Level"
 	    ]
 	}

+You can Still fetch the Tweets of independent Accounts too or Non TCS

+	1.9.3p448 :004 > fetcher = THA::Fetcher.new({connection: client,user: 'ankit8898'})

+	{
+	    "ankit8898" => [
+	        [0] "#Opensourcing githubissues-port, a #rubygem to import/export #github issues #ruby https://t.co/1lhGLqppMW", [1] "Achievement Unlocked: Philanthropist https://t.co/T5MVp1FiOg via @coderwall", [2] "Useful blog #deploy #yeomanangular app on #heroku http://t.co/et4kVYqvyn", [3] "RT @_zapper320: Look at our new gem https://t.co/UQ2yIC0GNp #rubygems  #ruby #googlehangouts", [4] "RT @babumoshoy: I think the biggest challenge ahead of Arvind Kejriwal is the summer when he might struggle to keep the muffler on.", [5] "@raysrashmi @binary_function that was informative .. i was not knowing about ext2: -&gt; 32768 case!", [6] "I just backed Hello Ruby on @Kickstarter http://t.co/rgcnKsd5b4", [7] "Rails - filter using join model on has_many through #protip https://t.co/ADBUNewXkA via @coderwall", [8] "@_svs_ thanks for the retweet!
+Have a great new year", [9] "@jedisct1 Thank you !"
+	    ]
+	}

+## Licensing

+The gem itself is released under the MIT license

+:pray: